KJCats/My-Notes/3 - Zettelkasten/The Dunning-Kruger Effect.md

 published in 1999.
 They were inspired by the real-life bank robber *McArthur Wheeler*, who thought putting lemon juice on his face would make it invisible.

 The effect can be seen all over the world.
-Be it the new employee with limited experience, people on social media or an amateur athlete.
+The new employee with limited experience, people on social media or an amateur athlete.
 All of these are at a point where they think they have the skills and knowledge required to outperform everyone else, while only being at the beginning of the learning curve.